OCD

 Vitamin B12 is also known as Cobalamin.
 It plays an important role in carbon transfer metabolism that maintains the methylation of proteins and neurotransmitters such as serotonin.
 Thus, neurotransmitter levels can decrease due to a deficiency of vitamin B12 resulting in OCD symptoms.

 Vitamin B9 is also known as Folic acid.
 It plays an important role in carbon transfer metabolism that maintains the neural membrane phospholipids and neurotransmitters such as serotonin and other monoamines.
-Therefore, folic acid supplements can help treat OCD symptoms.
+Therefore, folic acid supplements can help accelerate OCD treatment.

 Medication for OCD